gautam-satish/RateLimiter/README.md

 ```

 ## Property File
 An **"application.properties"** file is created in the **"src/main/resources"** directory to set default values such as the allowed number of requests, start time and end time.
+If the api attributes for the user are not set in the 'createUsers' method of UserGenerator class, the default values are fetched from application.properties file.
 ```
 default.maxCalls=7
 default.startTime= 10:00